Sousastep/SousaFX-docs/docs/content/loop.rst

 Hitting the button (called ``looper record / fade out`` in the :ref:`bindings <Controller Bindings>`) advances the looper state from Idle to Prepared.
 Playing tuba advances from Prepared to Recording.
 After 8 or 16 bars, once the tuba's envelope drops below the :ref:`noise gate <Envelope Crossfade>`, the looper automatically stops Recording and starts Looping.
-Once the looper starts looping, the main signal patch switches from Wobble to Solo.
-Hitting the button a second time prepares the looper to begin Fading Out when the loop repeats.
+Once the looper starts looping, the main signal path switches from Wobble to Solo.
+Hitting the ``looper record / fade out`` button a second time prepares the looper to begin Fading Out when the loop repeats.

 Below the two loopers are the post-loop :ref:`Stutter, Tremolo, & Filters <Main Stutter Tremolo & Filters>`.
 The following :ref:`bindings <Controller Bindings>` are available: